BSc in Psychology – Panteion University, GR

 Chartered Member of the British Psychological Society (CPsychol)

 Fellow of the Higher Education Academy (HEA)

 Dr Ioannis Angelakis received his PhD summa cum laude in Psychology at Panteion University (Athens, Greece).
 He has a range of clinical and research experience working with people with mental disorders, including obsessive compulsive disorder, depression and anxiety.
 His research interests focus on examining the impact of obsessive-compulsive and related disorders, and depression on suicidality and self-harm, understanding the effects of aversive stimulation on the development, maintenance and/or exacerbation of mental health disorders, and investigating and refining therapeutic approaches for obsessive-compulsive and related disorders and depression.
-He is currently a Lecturer in Psychology and Coordinator of the Behaviour Therapy Service at the University of South Wales, where he teaches modules on research methods, clinical and health psychology.
+He is currently Senior Lecturer in Psychology and Coordinator of the Behaviour Therapy Service at the University of South Wales, where he teaches modules on research methods, clinical and health psychology.

 Coordinator of the Behaviour Therapy at USW (http://pawb.southwales.ac.uk/ABA/BehaviourTherapy/)

 Angelakis, I, Gillespie, E. L., & Panagioti, M. (2019).
 Childhood maltreatment and adult suicidality: A comprehensive systematic review with meta-analysis.
 Psychological Medicine.

 Angelakis, I., Lewis, V., Austin, J. L. & Panagioti, M. (2018).
 Examining the effects of punishment schedule density on the development and maintenance of avoidance and safety behaviors: Implications for exposure therapies.
 Journal of Behavior Therapy and Experimental Psychiatry.